Climate-based pepper planting guide for The Pas, Manitoba

 Main risk: This is close enough that any delay in planting, or any extra days to maturity, can be the difference between finishing and falling short before frost.

-How Frost Affects Peppers in The Pas
+How Frost Affects Planting Dates for Peppers in The Pas

 The Pas usually has about 121 frost-free days, with a typical last spring frost around May 24 and a typical first fall frost around September 22.